-After coming fifth in their semi-final, they were out of the medals, but third place or better in the B final would qualify the pair for the Olympics.
+After coming fifth in their semi-final, the pair were out of the A final and the possibility of medaling, but third place or better in the B final would qualify the boat for the Olympics.
 Their race, which you can watch in the video below, was rowed in pouring rain although on relatively flat water.
 At half way they were in fourth place, and by 500m to go had slipped back to fifth after South Africa had rowed through them.
 Then, extraordinarily, at around 200m from the line China, who were in second place, caught such a boat stopping crab that they almost capsized, throwing away their qualification.
-The remainder of the field went past them, which meant that the British pair finished fourth, 5.54 seconds off third place.
+The remainder of the field went past them, which meant that the British pair finished fourth, 5.54 seconds off third place and Olympic qualification.

 Lightweight double scull (19th out of 26)

 (4 further places available at the 1996 Qualification Regatta)

 The huge entry that the lightweight doubles received because it was now an Olympic event, and one that was attractive to countries with smaller rowing programmes and also programmes that didn’t ‘talent identify’ larger rowers.
 26 was, in fact, the largest entry in a women’s event that there had ever been at a major international Championships.

 Trisha and Nicky’s campaign didn’t start particularly well when they came last in their four-boat heat from which one crew progressed direct to the semi-finals.
 This put them in the repechage, on which everything hinged as qualifying for the semis meant qualifying for the Olympics.
 They needed to come second out of four.